google-deepmind/alphafold/README.md

     package manager as the `aria2` package (on Debian-based distributions this can be installed by running `sudo apt install aria2`).

+    *   Make sure `rsync` is available.
+On most Linux distributions it should already be installed.
+    If not, it should be available via the package manager as the `rsync` package (on Debian-based distributions this can bi installed by running `sudo apt install rsync`).

     *   Please use the script `scripts/download_all_data.sh` to download and set up full databases.
 This may take substantial time (download size is 556 GB), so we recommend running this script in the background: